top of page

 • Clean credit history

-• Standardised loan structures
+• Standardized loan structures

 • Limited exceptions